Khouuuuba/PrimisProtocoldepostit/README.md

 - _strategy (address): The address of the strategy from which the withdrawal should occur.
 - _withdrawAmt (uint256): The amount of assets to be withdrawn from the strategy.

- function withdraw(EndRequest memory param, uint256 amountRequired) external onlyBond
+ function withdraw(PrmRequest memory param, uint256 amountRequired) external onlyBond

 Description:
 This function allows authorized accounts to withdraw assets from the treasury.
-It's typically used by the Ender bond contract.
+It's typically used by the Primis bond contract.

 Parameters:
-- param (EndRequest): A struct that contains information about the withdrawal request, including the staking token and the token amount.
+- param (PrmRequest): A struct that contains information about the withdrawal request, including the staking token and the token amount.
 - amountRequired (uint256): The amount required to be withdrawn. function collect(address account, uint256 amount) external onlyBond

 Description:
-This function allows authorized accounts to collect END tokens as bond rewards.
+This function allows authorized accounts to collect PRM tokens as bond rewards.

 Parameters:
-- account (address): The address to which the END tokens should be transferred.
+- account (address): The address to which the PRN tokens should be transferred.
-- amount (uint256): The amount of END tokens to transfer.
+- amount (uint256): The amount of PRM tokens to transfer.

    function mintEndToUser(address _to, uint256 _amount) external onlyBond

 Description:
-This function allows authorized accounts to mint END tokens and transfer them to a specified user.
+This function allows authorized accounts to mint PRM tokens and transfer them to a specified user.

 Parameters:
 - to (address): The recipient's address.
-- amount (uint256): The amount of END tokens to mint and transfer.
+- amount (uint256): The amount of PRM tokens to mint and transfer.

   function calculateTotalReturn(address _stEthAddress) internal view returns (uint256 totalReturn)